kirk-allen-ryan/Pediatric-Pain-Analgesia-Analysis/README.md

 * ****Opioid Standardization (Oral Morphine Equivalents - OME):**** All opioid administrations (PCA, Epidural, Oral) were converted to a single metric: ****Oral Morphine Equivalents (OMEs)****, using the UCSF Pain Management rubric's IV scale for epidural opioids due to the opioid-naive cohort.

-* **Multi-Modal Analgesia (MMA) Scaling:** Non-opioid analgesia doses (Acetaminophen, Ibuprofen) were standardized as a **%-Theo-Hourly-Max** to normalize dosage relative to published clinical safety and maximum limits.
+* **Multi-Modal Analgesia (MMA) Scaling:** Non-opioid analgesia doses (Acetaminophen, Ibuprofen) were standardized as a **%-Theoretical-Hourly-Max** to normalize dosage relative to published clinical safety and maximum limits.

 ### 3. Missing Data Imputation and Data Quality